navikt/fhir/igs/MessagingCore/input/pagecontent/index.md

 1.  **NAV** is the Norwegian Labour and Welfare Administration and includes all the services managed by NAV.

 ### Messaging vs. RESTful
-FHIR Messaging and FHIR RESTful API are two patterns defined in the [FHIR specification](https://www.hl7.org/fhir/exchange-module.html).
+FHIR Messaging and FHIR RESTful API are two of the patterns defined in the [FHIR specification](https://www.hl7.org/fhir/exchange-module.html).

 The RESTful API pattern is the most stable and widely used pattern for exchanging FHIR resources.
 This pattern is well suited for exchanging data between front-end apps and back-end services, e.g. SMART-on-FHIR apps.

 The Messaging pattern can be more suitable for exchange between disparate organizations with low levels of process integration and/or trust.
-For instance, it might be preferred by an organization/system that has not necessarily adopted FHIR internally to receive a FHIR message containing a coherent snapshot of the complete context.
+For instance, it might be preferred by an organization/system that has not necessarily adopted FHIR internally, because they can receive FHIR messages containing a coherent snapshot of a complete context.
 The alternative would be to pull the required resources from multiple REST endpoints, where the lifecycle and versioning of these resources also must be considered.

 Figure 1 visualizes exchange of FHIR messages between three different organizations, each having multiple internal systems that communicates using different patterns and protocols.